MihaiHng/MihaiHng/README.md

 🛠️ Present:
+   - Working on a new project involving crypto payments
    - Competing in auditing smart contracts in First Flights on Cyfrin

 ✅ July 2025 - Completed Smart Transfer UI